 Almost all startups transfer data at some point or another, and when you are sending information from one place to another, this makes it prime for hacking or its loss.
 Extra security can be beneficial for companies that are just starting out and developing relationships with customers and business partners.
 Just in case, make sure all data is encrypted and password-protected when transferring and that you have everything backed up if something should occur.

-The is likely to determine whether or not it will be successful in the future.
+The security of your startup is likely to determine whether or not it will be successful in the future.
 Quality businesses tend to make sure that they are prepared to take on any security breaches either with encrypted files, passwords, or virtual deal rooms.
 By staying one step ahead when it comes to security, you’re saving yourself the hassle of having to figure it out in the future.